Green-Software-Foundation/community-plugins/docs/power-to-energy.md

 - `duration`
 - whatever value you passed to `input-parameter`

-For more information on our error classes, please visit [our docs](https://if.greensoftware.foundation/reference/errors)
+For more information on these error classes, please visit [IF docs](https://if.greensoftware.foundation/reference/errors)